one2tek/larapi/README.md

 `/posts?has[]=comments`

+Nested has statements may also be constructed using "dot" notation.
+For example, you may retrieve all posts that have at least one comment and vote:

+`/posts?has[]=comments.votes`

 ### Advanced Eager loading

 If you want to get the relationships in a more advanced way then look at the code below.